• Home

 Old Bats

 Bats can live for a very long time compared to other animals their size.
 The oldest bat on record was more than 41 years old!
-Most bats, however, live between 10 and 20 years in the wild.
+Most live between 10 and 20 years in the wild.

 Do Bats Hibernate?

 During the winter months, bats in temperate climates will often go into a state of “torpor.”
 This means that their body temperature and metabolism drop significantly in order to save energy.
-Torpid bats can hang upside down for months at a time!
+Torpid species can hang upside down for months at a time!

 Bats play an important role in our ecosystem.
 They help pollinate plants and spread seeds around, which helps keep our forests healthy.
 They also eat lots of insects, which helps keep populations of harmful pests under control.